 College Academic Distribution Requirements

-All freshman and transfer applicants are required to meet minimum high school subject requirements as set by the Washington State Higher Education Coordinating Board and the faculty of the University of Washington.
+All and transfer applicants are required to meet minimum high school subject requirements as set by the Washington State Higher Education Coordinating Board and the faculty of the University of Washington.
 These requirements are explained in detail on the College Academic Distribution Requirements page.

 Homeschooled applicants must present a homeschool transcript that includes course titles of each subject studied, duration of study, a short description of content, and grade or assessment of performance.
 Preferably, courses completed at home would adhere to a nationally recognized homeschooled curriculum.

 Homeschool course work must also be validated in the four core subject areas listed below.
 (No testing is required for social studies or arts.)
-Homeschooled applicants must submit official test scores for validation by the January 15 freshman closing date.
+Homeschooled applicants must submit official test scores for validation by the January 15 first-year closing date.